lino-framework/book/docs/specs/comments.rst

     Comments have no workflow management nor rating mechanism etc. It is the author's responsibility to think before they write something.

-  Discussion topic
+  discussion topic

     The database object that is the "topic" of a comment.

-  Commentable topic
+  commentable database model

     The application developer decides which database models can serve as topics for commenting by having these database models inherit from the :class:`Commentable` mixin.

-  Commenting group
+  commenting group

     A group of users who discuss with each other using comments.